fan455/LoopbackFM-implementation/README.md

 - In the 'Envelope parameters' section, you can specify the envelope amplitude at the beginning in the A_arr and decay rate in τ_arr.
 They have to have the same sizes as f_arr.

-- In the 'Excitation parameters' section, you can specify the L parameter for tonal balance.
+- In the 'Excitation parameters' section, you can choose between 2 excitation method: raised cosine envelopes or filtered noise bursts.
+If you choose raised cosine method, you can specify the L parameter for tonal balance.
 The bigger the L is, the more bass frequencies and less high frequencies will be generated.
 You can also choose whether or not to apply an envelope to the excitation array.
+If you choose filtered noise method, you can specify the duration of noise array and the low and high cutoff frequencies for noise.
+The frequencies of filtered noise will impact the tonal balance of output in a positive way.

 - In the 'Reverbration parameters' section, you can copy your own impulse response audio file into the 'audio_files_input' folder and change the wavfile.read file path in the code to convolve your own impulse response.
 Note that the code only supports 16bit, 24bit or 32bit stereo IR wav files.
 But surely you can change the settings if you understand my code.
 You can also choose whether or not to apply an envelope to the impulse response array, which enables you to control how much IR will be convolved (dry/wet degree) by changing the A_ir and τ_ir parameters.